 - Negotiating a settlement: The case will go on and a judge will make the decision.
 The decision might also be on appeal until the settlement (monetary benefit paid) is reached.
 And if this happens then all the victims will be notified and the leader will arrange the payments.

 If you are looking for a more cost-effective and expeditious way to litigate, then a class action suit will do.
-And of course, resort to the best law firm and Phuket lawyer, so that they can help you fight back against powerful companies, local governments, and citizens.
+And of course, resort to the best Phuket International Law Firm and Phuket lawyer, so that they can help you fight back against powerful companies, local governments, and citizens.
 Don’t feel intimidated.
 Working with us will make the daunting process manageable.